 I grabbed some plastic white bowls from the kitchen, emptied our bags of rad na goodness into them, tore open some Thai chili pepper flakes to sprinkle on top,T and smiled as I scooped a perfect bite onto a big metal spoon, ready to devour it.

 I’m glad that I figured out how to make rad nah that could bring us back in time—because the first time I attempted to make it, instead of smiling after my first bite, I cried out of frustration.

-We hadn’t eaten rad nah since Thailand, which was four years ago.
+We hadn’t eaten rad nah since Thailand, which was years ago.
 So I was super stressed the first time I made it, trying so hard to make it taste like I remembered, but I was putting too much pressure on myself.
-I ended up with a gooey broth with tough, tiny slices of pork.
+I ended up with a gooey like glue broth with tough, tiny slices of pork.
 It was sad.